edsaur/edsaur/README.md

 ### <div align="center">I'm Edzer Dionido, an aspiring Full-Stack Developer 👨‍💻 grinding my way to the industry since 2023 🚀</div>

-- 🔬 I’m currently studying Laravel and tons load of tech stuffs
+- 🔬 I’m currently studying relevant TECHNOLOGIES today and tons load of tech stuffs

 - 🌱 I’m continually growing and seeking wisdom

-- ❓ Ask me about anything related to PHP and other interesting stuffs
+- ❓ Ask me about anything related to PHP, JS, React and other interesting stuffs

 <br/>